 Figure 2 depicts the two most important Iberian specimens: the nearly complete protoantler IPS14572 (Figure 2 a-c) and the very well-preserved left appendage IPS12180 from Sant Andreu de la Barca (Figure 2d-f) that consists of the nearly complete pedicle and most of the protoantler.
 According to the pointed morphology of the apices and the bone density of the surface, it is clear that the protoantler completed its growing in both specimens.

-IPS12180 shows the pedicle sectioned just above the insertion on the frontal bone, as indicated by the medially enlarged basal section and the gentle curve at the bottom of its preserved anterior side (Figure 2e).
+IPS12180 shows the pedicle broken just above the insertion on the frontal bone, as indicated by the medially enlarged basal section and the gentle curve at the bottom of its preserved anterior side (Figure 2e).
 The specimen IPS22838 from Casablanca —a small portion of the frontal bone with only the basal portion of pedicle preserved– clearly shows that the pedicle grows relatively upright from the orbit (i.e., the position on the skull is supraorbital)—.
 However, the preserved portion is not enough to unambiguously decide whether the pedicles are divergent in frontal view.
 Moreover, some doubts persist on the attribution of this specimen to Acteocemas due to its circular basal section.

 The pedicle in IPS12180 is moderately long (about 40-45 mm, L/DAPd < 3.0) but much shorter than that seen in Procervulus (L/DAPd > 4,5), grows straight and is latero-medially compressed.
 Its section ranges from subtriangular at the bottom to elliptical at the top with rounded (i.e., without keels) anterior and posterior edges.
 The surface is smooth with only slight striations, especially at the top.
 However, there is a narrow groove on the medial side that extends from the posterior part of the pedicle and immediately turns to the center, splitting when crossing the pedicle-antler transition area.